About Me

 Hi, I’m Klaus - Vienna-based dog-lover & aspiring PhD student in fundamental research.

-I was supposed to do scientif work in the field of computer vision, sensor fusion & artificial intelligence, but lack of funding had me spend most of my time doing engineering for some API work while locked down in system integration hell, barely working on some image processing tasks.
+I was supposed to do scientific work in the field of computer vision, sensor fusion & artificial intelligence, but lack of funding had me spend most of my time doing engineering for some API work while locked down in system integration hell, barely working on some image processing tasks.
 During my studies in mechanical engineering & robotics I realized that applied research/work is not my cup of tea - and I’m much more interested in fundamental or basic reasearch.

 Projects